Completed (done as part of the Google UX Design Professional Certificate).

 To understand how users currently manage their pet feeding routines, I created as-is journey maps based on five key actions: Purchase, Handling & Delivery, Inventory Control, Feeding Habit, and Health Records.
 Each user navigates these stages differently depending on their lifestyle, preferences, and pet needs.
 For example, a user who relies on online ordering with autoship never visits a physical store or carries heavy bags home, while another may prefer in-store purchases to ensure quality and availability.

 Below is one of the user journey maps for a user who purchases pet food both online and in-store.
-I developed it to illustrate how I identified pain points, emotional states, and opportunity areas that informed the next steps in the design process
+I used it to illustrate how I identified pain points, emotional states, and opportunity areas that informed the next steps in the design process

 Main findings: